 Estonian Open-Air Museum, Tallinn

 Just outside of Tallinn, the Estonian Open Air Museum showcases the country's rural architecture and way of life on an Estonia vacation.
 It is located in a wooded park overlooking the sea.
 It is a collection of over 100 preserved 18th and 19th Century village buildings from different parts of the country, mainly farmhouses.
-There are also a church, a windmill, an inn, a schoolhouse, mills, a fire station, a shop and fishing sheds by the sea.
+There is also a church, a windmill, an inn, a schoolhouse, mills, a fire station, a shop and fishing sheds by the sea.
 This is the place to see traditional wooden architecture and to have an idea of rural Estonian life over the past 200 years.
 During the summer, there are song and dance shows during the weekends, and on Midsummer’s Eve, there are traditional celebrations.
 The museum is open year-round, offering entertainment, workshops and events.
-The staff wears period costume to demonstrate how people lived and worked in times past.
+The staff wears a period costume to demonstrate how people lived and worked in times past.
 Visitors can buy handicrafts and try out the traditional foods served in the village tavern.

 Tartu is the second largest city in Estonia and is home to one of Northern Europe’s oldest universities.
 Tartu is often considered the intellectual centre of the country.
 It is known for both its many museums and its nightlife.
 There is always something taking place culturally from theatre performances to concerts and festivals.
 Some of the more interesting buildings include the Lutheran St. John’s Church, the 18th Century town hall and the ruins of the 13th Century cathedral.
 Today, Tartu is also known for several modern buildings made of steel, concrete and glass but they mix in with the old buildings in the centre of the town.
 There is an abundance of nightclubs, bars, and restaurants.
 Annually, in the summer, Tartu hosts the Hanseatic Days Festival to celebrate its Hanseatic heritage.
 The festival includes events such as handicraft markets, historic workshops and jousting tournaments.